-Steven D. Gordon is a Washington, D.C., litigator who has been lead counsel in more than 100 trials and has argued in most of the federal appeals courts and the U.S. Supreme Court.
+Steven D. Gordon is a Washington, D.C., litigator who has been lead counsel in more than 100 trials and has argued appeals in most of the federal circuits and the U.S. Supreme Court.

 Mr. Gordon defends federal contractors and program participants (grantees) against False Claims Act (FCA) suits brought by the U.S. Department of Justice (DOJ) or by whistleblowers (qui tam).
 He also represents clients facing suspension or debarment from participating in federal contracting or other federal programs.
 He successfully litigated the only debarment case to reach the U.S. Supreme Court.

 Mr. Gordon briefs and argues cases in the federal courts of appeals and in the U.S. Supreme Court.
 Recent cases handled by Mr. Gordon include: